ZahedShaikh08/MedAI/README.md

 ## ⚠️ Disclaimer

-MedAI is a _research & educational_ tool.
+MediAI is a _research & educational_ tool.
 It's **not** a substitute for professional medical evaluation or diagnosis.

 ---